 PhD candidate and Associate Tutor in American Literature

-I sit on the editorial board of Excursions, an interdisciplinary journal based in the English Department at Sussex.
+Editorial board of Excursions, an interdisciplinary journal based in the English Department at Sussex